 For context, the descriptions of each of these pathologies are presented below.

-• Narcissism.
+Narcissism.
 In mythology, Narcissus was a handsome young man who fell in love with his own reflection in a pool of water.
 Narcissism is the quality of being self-absorbed to the point of pathology.
 Narcissistic personalities are characterized by an inflated self-concept and self-centeredness.
-They lack empathy for others and typically assume that they are entitled.
+Narcissists lack empathy for others and typically assume that they are entitled.
 Their view of themselves is grandiose.
-They are sometimes flamboyant and have a sense of superiority.
+They have a sense of superiority.
+They also tend to be flamboyant.

-• Psychopathy.
-As with other antisocial personality disorders, psychopathy and sociopathy are deep-seated and quite resistant to change.
+Psychopathy.
+As with other antisocial behavioral patterns, psychopathy and sociopathy are deep-seated and quite resistant to change.
 Psychopathy includes lack of concern for others, disregard for social norms, low tolerance for frustration, and a keen ability to rationalize problems by placing blame elsewhere.
 Psychopaths don’t experience guilt, and consequently don’t learn much from punishment.
 They are thrill-seeking and impulsive.

 We help managers make better decisions, especially when it comes to hiring and developing people.
 Call for a free, no obligation consultation about your current selection practices and unique problems or issues you may be facing.